 William & Mary Law School’s Loan Repayment Assistance Program assists graduates, beginning with the Class of 2004, who work for government agencies, 501(c)(3) organizations, or other nonprofit organizations as described below.
 Assistance is in the form of annual interest-bearing loans which are forgiven if the recipient satisfies all program requirements and remains in qualifying employment.
-Funding is provided on a calendar-year basis, with disbursement by mid-March for the remainder of the calendar year.
 The program consists of the following funds:

 The John Levy Loan Repayment Fund, established in honor of Professor Emeritus John Levy for his lifelong commitment to public service and his distinguished career safeguarding the rights of the unrepresented and underrepresented.

 The Ernest W. Goodrich Law Public Service Endowment, established through a bequest by Mr. Goodrich, a 1935 William & Mary graduate who practiced law in Surry, Virginia, for nearly 60 years, and served as president of the Law School Association and Rector of the William & Mary Board of Visitors.

 The Richard and Laurie Bellinger Loan Repayment Assistance Endowment, established by the Bellingers, friends of the Law School, to encourage and assist graduates to take positions of high social value.

 The R. William Arthur Loan Repayment Assistance Endowment, established by Dorothy Ellett Arthur in memory of her husband, The Honorable R. William Arthur, William & Mary Law Class of 1940, a highly respected lawyer and jurist in Wytheville, Virginia, who devoted much of his career to public service.